GrahamboJangles/Examples-for-Getting-Started-with-Bloom/README.md

 # Examples-for-Getting-Started-with-Bloom
 Here is how to use the Bloom API (the largest open-source language model) in Python.
 It is pretty easy.
+It has the same amount of parameters as GPT-3.

 # Steps:
 1. Download both Python files.